rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 by placing it side by side with the original information.

 This also explains why inactive users are given a white color.
-Their user activity equals zero, as they remain quiet without issuing their connection word.
+Their user activity equals zero, as they remain quiet without issuing any message.
 Now pay attention which color the zero value is assigned by our color mapping.
 _Blanco y en botella_[^1].

-**Note** So far, this color mapping assumes that the color value is fixed.
+**Note** So far, this color mapping assumes that color brightness is fixed.
-In my experiments, I set the value to 95% but I raised it to 100% for those values equal (and not only close) to zero.
-As a result, all non-white colors are a little bit darker than in the displayed color wheel and the reconstructed values who should be zero but are _only_ close to zero appear as light gray stripes.
+In my experiments, I set brightness to 95% but I raised it to 100% for those values equal (and not only close) to zero.
+As a result, all non-white colors are a little bit darker than in the displayed color wheel and the reconstructed values which should be zero but are _only_ close to zero appear as light gray stripes.
 {: .notice--info }